30lm32/ml-projects/README.md

 Before applying any supervised learning methods, we applied a bunch of data cleansing operations to get rid of messy and dirty data since it has some broken and messy context.

 After obtaining cleaned dataset, we created tokens and lemmas of SMS corpus seperately by using [Spacy](https://spacy.io/), and then, we generated [bag-of-word](https://en.wikipedia.org/wiki/Bag-of-words_model) and [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) of SMS corpus, respectively.
-In addition to these data transformations, we also performed `SVD` / `PCA` / `SVC` to reduce dimension of dataset.
+In addition to these data transformations, we also performed [SVD](https://en.wikipedia.org/wiki/Singular-value_decomposition), [SVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html), [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce dimension of dataset.

 To manage data transformation in training and testing phase effectively and avoid [data leakage](https://www.kaggle.com/wiki/Leakage), we used Sklearn's [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) class.
 So, we added each data transformation step (e.g. `bag-of-word`, `TF-IDF`, `SVC`) and classifier (e.g. `Naive Bayesian`, `SVM`, `Random Forest Classifier`) into an instance of class `Pipeline`.